On the ergodicity of the frame flow on even-dimensional manifolds: Dynamics of the frame flow and topology of the frame bundle

 \section{Dynamics of the frame flow and topology of the frame bundle}

-The aim of this section is twofold: firstly, we introduce the \emph{transitivity group} in the context of principal bundle extensions of Anosov flows and state the non-Abelian Liv\v sic theorem.
-Secondly, in the case of the frame bundle of a negatively curved manifold we rule out most of such groups using the topology of structure group reductions of the unit sphere; we construct corresponding flow-invariant structures over $SM$ and study their basic properties.
+The aim of this section is twofold: firstly, we introduce the \emph{transitivity group} in the context of principal bundle extensions of Anosov flows and state Proposition \ref{proposition:invariant}, which gives a bijection between the space of flow-invariant sections of (associated) vector bundles and fixed vectors of the (associated) representation action of the transitivity group.
+(This also appears in the context of non-Abelian Liv\v{s}ic theory, see \cite[Theorem 1.3 and Lemma 3.7]{Cekic-Lefeuvre-21-1}.)
+Secondly, in the case of the frame bundle of a negatively curved manifold we rule out most of such groups using the topology of structure group reductions of the unit sphere; for the remaining ones we construct corresponding flow-invariant structures over $SM$ and study their basic properties.